schanlar/python_projects/README.md

 Rock-paper-scissors is a hand game, usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock" (a closed fist), "paper" (a flat hand), and "scissors" (a fist with the index finger and middle finger extended, forming a V).

 A simultaneous, zero-sum game, it has three possible outcomes: a draw, a win or a loss.
 A player who decides to play rock will beat another player who has chosen scissors ("rock crushes scissors" or "breaks scissors" or sometimes "blunts scissors"), but will lose to one who has played paper ("paper covers rock"); a play of paper will lose to a play of scissors ("scissors cuts paper").
 If both players choose the same shape, the game is tied and is usually immediately replayed to break the tie.

+## Tic-Tac_Toe
+Tic-tac-toe is played on a three-by-three grid by two players, who alternately place the marks **X** and **O** in one of the nine spaces in the grid.

+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.